HigherOrderCO/Bend/docs/lazy-definitions.md

 ToMachine0 = λp (+ 1 (ToMachine p))
 ToMachine = λn (n ToMachine0 0)
 ```
 Definitions are lazy in the runtime.
-Lifting lambda terms to new definitions will prevent infinite expansion.
+Floating lambda terms into new definitions will prevent infinite expansion.